LastPass Secure Password Vault

-LastPass uses Trust No One (TNO) security.
-This means that your passwords are transferred and stored in encrypted format, and LastPass does not have the master password or encryption key.
+It uses Trust No One (TNO) security.
+This means that your passwords are transferred and stored in an encrypted format, and LastPass does not have the master password or encryption key.
 Only you keep the master password.
 Make it very strong and store it in a secure place, such as a fire-proof safe.

 For extra protection, use multi-factor authentication.
 You can require a master password and a code number sent by text message to your smartphone to gain access to your password vault.

 Many users have weak passwords and use the same password on multiple websites.
 This is bad security practice.
 According to the LastPass website, 73% of people use the same password for multiple sites, the average password length is only 6 characters, and it only takes 3 minutes to crack the average password.